igleciasjoseph/FetchTakeHome/README.md

 3. Open in Xcode: Open the FetchTakeHome.xcodeproj file in Xcode.
 Ensure your deployment target is set to at least iOS 16.

-4. Run the app:Build and run the app using the iOS simulator or a connected device.
+4. Build and run the app using the iOS simulator or a connected device.
 The app will automatically load the recipes from the API when launched and will provide options for refreshing the list.

 5. Testing: To run unit tests, press Cmd + U or select the Test action from Xcode's toolbar.